scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 Example
 -------

 Here we present a workable example of creating simulated X-ray events using ``yt``'s photon simulator.
 This code has been implemented in ``yt`` v.
-3.0 and is available as a Python script at .
+3.0 and is available as a IPython notebook at .

 We will use an ``Athena`` dataset of a galaxy cluster core, which can be downloaded from the ``yt`` website at http://yt-project.org/data/MHDSloshing.tar.gz.
 You will also need to download a version of ``APEC`` from http://www.atomdb.org.
 Finally, the absorption cross section table used here and the *Chandra* response files may be downloaded from http://yt-project.org/data/xray_data.tar.gz.

 First, we must import the necessary modules: